International and EAL Students

 Parkdale Secondary College’s Language Centre provides an Intensive English Language Course for newly-arrived overseas students of various age and ability.

-- three EAL (English as an Additional Language) teachers who prepare the students to access the mainstream curriculum and general/academic English demands
+- EAL (English as an Additional Language) teachers who prepare the students to access the mainstream curriculum and general/academic English demands.

-- A counselling service in their first language is available for students who grapple with being way from home.
+- Links to external counselling services in their first language is available for students who may need extra wellbeing support.

 The initial Orientation Program is supported by the teamwork of class teachers and is one of the many qualities that distinguish our English Language Centre.